Why Are the Inner and Outer Planets so Different?

 In addition, ice and gas are also far less dense than the rock and metal that make up the inner planets.
 The density of materials results in a wide size gap, with the less dense outer planets being much larger.
 The average diameter of the outer planets is 91,041.5 km, vs 9,132.75 km for the inner planets--the inner planets are almost exactly 10 times as dense as the outer planets (Williams 2015).
 The differences in both mass and overall size for the inner and outer planets seem pretty easily explainable.

 This phenomenon of moons creating ring systems is not limited to the outer planets.
 Scientists at NASA have believed for years that the Martian moon Phobos might be headed toward a similar fate.
 On November 10, 2015, NASA officials stated that there are indicators which strongly support this theory—particularly some of the grooves featured on the moon’s surface (Zubritsky 2015).
-In less than 50 million years, Mars too may have a ring system.
-That the outer planets currently have rings while the inner planets do not is primarily due to the fact that the outer planets have so many more moons (and therefore more opportunities for them to shatter to form rings).
+In less than 50 million years, Mars too may have a ring system (at least for a while, before all of the particles rain down on the planet's surface).
+The fact the outer planets currently have rings while the inner planets do not is primarily due to the fact that the outer planets have so many more moons (and therefore more opportunities for them to shatter to form rings).